ozgurrgul/ReactNestStarter/README.md

 ### How to use this starter kit?

-First clone the repository or download it:
+First clone the repository, cd into it and install dependencies:

 ```
 git clone https://github.com/ozgurrgul/ReactNestStarter.git
+cd ReactNestStarter
+yarn
 ```

 Then run using following commands: